-For the near year and a half that I’ve blogged about sports, pro football has been the sport that I’ve predominantly blogged about the most, with NCAA Men’s Division I Basketball being a very distant second, followed by pro basketball and Major League Baseball.
+For the near year and a half that I’ve blogged about sports, pro football has been the sport that I’ve predominantly blogged about the most, with NCAA Men’s Division I Basketball being a very distant second, followed by the NBA and Major League Baseball.

 Now I have blogged about college football, but not entirely, as the two times that I did so were tied to pro football during both my 2019 NFL Draft prediction entry and 2019 NFL Draft reaction entry.

 However, that narrative changes today, as for the first time in this current Art Infliction era, I will fully blog about college football, by predicting the College Football Playoff National Championship between the reigning champions in the Clemson Tigers (number 3 overall) and the top-seeded LSU Tigers.

 Now I don’t know the names of most of the players on either team, let alone the names of most of the players in college football, period.
 However, I do know who Joe Burrow and Trevor Lawrence are, as well as some of Burrow’s offensive teammates (Clyde Edwards-Helaire, Ja’Marr Chase, Justin Jefferson, Thaddeus Moss) and some of Lawrence’s teammates (Travis Etienne, Justyn Ross, Tee Higgins, Amari Rodgers), and all of those players are among some of the most explosive and effective in all of college football.